nicolevanderhoeven/spice-runner/docs/LEADERBOARD-SYSTEM.md

 ## Architecture

-The leaderboard system consists of three main components:
+The leaderboard system consists of four main components:

 ```
 ┌─────────────────┐